JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_10/nn.md

 L(w) = \frac1n\sum_{i=1}^n \operatorname{loss}(y_i, \operatorname{predict}(w; x_i)).
 ```

 The gradient descent works with the derivative ``\nabla L(w)``, which contains the mean over all samples.
-Since the MNIST training set size is 50000, evaluating one full gradient is constly.
+Since the MNIST training set size is 50000, evaluating one full gradient is costly.
 For this reasons, the gradient is approximated by a mean over a small number of samples.
-This small set is called a minibatch and this accelerated method stochastic gradient descent.
+This small set is called a minibatch, and this accelerated method stochastic gradient descent.